joearms/crypto_tutorial/README.md

 Check ./crypto_tutorial.pdf

-If you're happy do

-   > make clean

 And *then* push changes in ./src to me

-make_publish deletes the tempory files and creates a top level PDF This is ``bad practise'' since we should only commit source code and not generated outsput to the repository.
+make_publish creates a top level PDF This is ``bad practice'' since we should only commit source code and not generated output to the repository.
 BUT it's there so people can read the result without having to build everything for themselves.

-If you a re suggesting change don't commit the crypto_tutorial.pdf to the archive.
+If you suggest a change don't commit crypto_tutorial.pdf to the archive.